 There is still a fundamental lack of guidance about the drug driving limits themselves.

 Whilst drug driving limits have been provided, a lack of information from the Government has left drivers completely bewildered as to what amount of drugs would result in exceeding the limit.
 Also, drugs can remain in a person’s system much longer than alcohol, often long after the effects have worn off.
 However the risk of being caught drug driving “the morning after” consuming drugs is far less publicised than the dangers of “morning after drink driving”.
-Almost all of the Section 5a Road Traffic Act Drug Driving enquiries which I deal with involve drivers who have been charged with the offence despite taking a drug many hours before.
+Almost all of the Section 5a Road Traffic Act Drug Driving enquiries which I deal with involve drivers who have been charged with the offence despite taking a drug many hours or even days before.

 As with the more established motoring offences such as drink driving, or driving whilst unfit through drink or drugs, there are in many instances of grave failings by the police when investigating this latest offence.
 Failings that are so severe that they result in the case being thrown out of Court.